documenso/documenso/README.md

 1. [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) it to your github account.

-After forking clone it using the below command
+After forking clone it using the below command:

 ```sh
 git clone https://github.com/<your-username>/documenso